 Also known as the iShares S&P 500 VIX Short-Term Futures ETN, this exchange-traded note tracks the CBOE VIX futures.

 BASIC EPS, which doesn’t account for the dilutive effect of convertible securities, is a rough measurement of the amount of a company’s profit that can be allocated to one share of its stock.
 Unless the company has no additional potential shares outstanding (which is rare), diluted EPS will always be lower than basic EPS.

 The difference in futures prices in different expirations, or the cash (“spot”) price of the underlying product and the futures price.

-A basis point (BPS) is a unit equal to 1/100th of 1% and is commonly used to calculate changes in interest rates.
-For example, a change from 3.50% to 3.75% is an increase of 25 bps.Synonyms: Basis Points
+Basis points (BPS) are units that equal 1/100th of 1% and are commonly used to calculate changes in interest rates.
+For example, a change from 3.50% to 3.75% is an increase of 25 BPS.

 Beta describes how much a stock changes if an index changes 1%.
 It's often calculated based on the S&P 500.
 If a given stock has a beta of 1.25, and the S&P 500 moves up 1%, the stock would be expected to move up 1.25%.

 The black swan theory or theory of black swan events is a metaphor that describes an event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.
 Developed by Nassim Nicholas Taleb to explain why proliferation of high-profile, unpredictable but outside-the-normal events happen, and why they’re hard to predict.